 The names of Latymer’s ‘eight poore boyes’, along with the first Foundation Governors, can clearly be seen in the 17th-century admissions ledger – some illiterate Governors having to sign with a mark.
 A sad insight into the times can be found in the ‘remarks’ column by the boys names, the word ‘deceased’ bringing home the reality of childhood in a period in which many didn’t live to become teenagers.

 There are many wonderful letters and anecdotes from later eras in the history of the Latymer Upper and Foundation schools which will be familiar to our current alumni.
 Some of the recollections of those at the School in the 1960s will also be familiar to Latymerians from the 1970s and ‘80s, a portion of whom will have shared the same teachers.

-The Latymer Digital Collection can be found here [link]:
+The Latymer Social Archive can be found here.

-To contribute your own memorabilia to the Collection, email
+To contribute your own memorabilia to the Latymer Social Archive, email